sjcheong21/sjcheong21.github.io/_pages/about.md

 I did my B.S. in Mechanical Engineering at [Yonsei University](https://me.yonsei.ac.kr/me_en/index.do).

 Research Interests & Goals
 ------
 I am keenly interested in **sensor and vision systems**.
-My long-term research goal is to develop **reliable, precise and robust sensing platforms and algorithms** that will benefit **future intelligent systems** such as self-driving car, robotics, human-machine interaction, remote sensing, etc.
+My long-term research goal is to develop **reliable, precise and robust sensing platforms and algorithms** that will benefit **future intelligent systems such as self-driving car, robotics, human-machine interaction, remote sensing, etc.  s